jakesteve28/PetFeederAPI/README.md

 # PetFeederAPI
-A simple NestJS server for raspberry pi that runs python scripts to control a servo through PWN signals on GPIO outputs
+A simple NestJS server for raspberry pi that runs python scripts to control a servo through PWM signals on GPIO outputs